 - John Enos once does a fake informercial for his own law firm: the Law Firm of Enos, Enos, and Enos.

-- In another episode, we're treated to a clip of an intoxicated motorist ranting in the backseat of a cruisier, inflicting harm on himself, and threatening legal action against the officer, mentioning his attorney known as Gilleto.
+- In another episode, we're treated to a clip of an intoxicated motorist ranting in the backseat of a cruiser, inflicting harm on himself, and threatening legal action against the officer, mentioning his attorney known as Gilleto.
 Cue the cast putting on a fake informercial for the Law Offices of Gilleto, Gilleto, and Gilleto.

-- The Three Stooges once played lawyers going by the names "Dewey Cheatham AND Howe"
+- The Three Stooges once played lawyers going by the names "Dewey Cheatham AND Howe".